-2. If gross aggregate commission should be less then Ks.
-60000 during previous year.

-Commission Adhoc Deduction

-1. Agent of LIC of 50% of commission

-First year's commission

-Renewal commission 15% of renewed commission OR

-maximum limit 20000, whichever is less.

-When first year and renewal commission 331/3% earned during the Previous Year

-separate figures are not available

-Bonus commission No Deduction allowed

-2. Commission received by authorized 50% of commission

-agents of unit trust of India

-3. Commission received by authorized 50% of commission

-agents of Govt. & Post office securities

-4. Commission received by authorized 50% of commission

-agents of notified mutual fund
+Commission Adhoc Deduction 1.
+Agent of LIC of 50% of commission First year's commission Renewal commission 15% of renewed commission OR maximum limit 20000, whichever is less.
+When first year and renewal commission separate figures are not available 331/3% earned during the Previous Year Bonus commission No Deduction allowed 2.
+Commission received by authorized agents of unit trust of India 50% of commission 3.
+Commission received by authorized agents of Govt. &amp; Post office securities 50% of commission 4.
+Commission received by authorized agents of notified mutual fund 50% of commission